 Apple has tried to update their security to block spyware, but spyware can still attack iPhones.
 The Pegasus spyware that emerged in 2017 was the very first spyware capable of infecting iPhones and iPads.
 It took advantage of an unknown (zero-day) vulnerability within iOS that could jailbreak the device (gain root access) and monitor activities.
 Apple quickly released a security patch, but iPhone spyware still persists today.

 Even legitimate paid apps on the official App Store can be a Trojan horse for spyware, such as Adware Doctor (2010), Exodus (2019), and officially marketed "parental controls" apps like mSpy.
 And if someone installs it on your phone with your consent, a standard parental control app can easily slip into spyware territory.

-If your iPhone is already infected with spyware, you have to remove it now — don't wait to become a victim.
+If your iPhone is already infected with spyware, you need to remove it now.
 Take these basic steps to protect yourself from spyware infiltration.

 Spyware can be loaded onto your iPhone remotely via a malicious app, or physically if someone gains access to your phone.
 Always protect your device with a secure PIN or Touch ID and Face ID, depending on which model of iPhone you have.

 If you're looking for iPhone protection for browsing on public Wi-Fi or encrypting personal photos, check out our list of the best privacy and security apps for iPhones.
 To fight against annoying ads and defend against malvertising, look for the best ad blockers for iPhone.

 A free iOS security app is a great way to protect your phone against spyware and other malware.
 And to keep your other devices safe, see our roundup of the best free antivirus software and pick the one that best suits your device and needs.